nico-aero/Detox/docs/Guide.Migration.md

 _Note: most guides advise of defining a global `kotlinVersion` constant - as in this example, but that is not mandatory._

-**IMPORTANT:** Detox aims at a playing fair with your app, and so it allows you to explicitly define the kotlin version for it to use - so as to align it with your own; Please do so - in your root `android/build.gradle` configuration file:
+**IMPORTANT:** Detox aims at a playing fair with your app, and so it allows you to explicitly define the Kotlin version for it to use - so as to align it with your own; Please do so - in your root `android/build.gradle` configuration file:

 ```groovy
 buildscript {